 Take Charge of What You Can Control

 In these unprecedented times of market volatility, it’s crucial to take charge of what you can control and maintain the perception of control over your environment, in order to combat this amygdala hijack.
 To prevent other people’s panic from clouding your own investment decisions, make decisions only when the markets are closed and only make small moves at first.
-It can be helpful to work with a financial advisor during this process to keep emotions out of the decision-making process.
+It can be helpful to work with a wealth management advisor during this process to keep emotions out of the decision-making process.

 If you feel there is a need for you to make immediate changes to your portfolio, it may be the right time to get rid of investments that are no longer a good fit for your portfolio, because it is at a time when you won’t have to pay taxes on any possible gains.
 By focusing on what you can control, you can also stay invested through this downturn, which experts continue to recommend for long-term investors.